The latest on EVERY injured Sunderland player ahead of Burnley clash this weekend

-Sunderland AFC injury news: Lynden Gooch, Aji Alese, Ellis Simms, Dan Ballard, Niall Huggins and Ross Stewart latest
+Sunderland AFC injury news: Key updates on Lynden Gooch, Aji Alese and Ellis Simms ahead of Burnley

 Sunderland face Burnley in the Championship this weekend – but what is the latest injury and suspension news?